Products

 Here is how you can enhance the quality of your survey responses:

-• Use machine learning (ML): ML tools like Response Quality will scan open and close-ended questions, flagging any that seem like poor-quality responses.
+• Use machine learning (ML): ML tools like Response Quality will scan open- and closed-ended questions, flagging any that seem like poor-quality responses.

 • Use screening questions: A few initial screening questions will make sure that only the relevant target of your survey ends up filling it in.

-Another method of increasing your statistical significance level is to ensure that your data is as high-quality as possible.
-Answers from people who don’t understand the topic or cannot give honest feedback on what you’re asking will skew your results and lead to lower statistical significance in your data.
+Another method of increasing your statistical significance level is to ensure that your data is of the highest quality possible.
+Answers from people who don’t understand the topic or cannot give honest feedback about what you’re asking will skew your results and lead to lower statistical significance in your data.

-If you currently don’t have access to a wide enough audience to provide accurate and high-confidence data, you could always leverage SurveyMonkey Audience.
-With Audience, you’re able to survey millions of verified users across the globe, getting instant feedback from the exact audience segments that you need.
+If you don’t currently have access to a wide enough audience to provide accurate and high-confidence data, you could always leverage SurveyMonkey Audience.
+With Audience, you can survey millions of verified users across the globe, getting instant feedback from the exact audience segments that you need.

-The data analysis you conduct is only ever as good as the data you can collect.
+The data analysis that you conduct is only ever as good as the data that you can collect.
 To collect better data, you need to be asking the right questions.

 Here are a few leading strategies that you should be using when writing your surveys:

-• Utilize good survey design: Small additions, like adding a total number of questions to the survey, will help to increase completion rates and ensure people don’t get bored of your survey and rush through it.
+• Utilise good survey design: Small additions, such as adding a total number of questions to the survey, will help to increase completion rates and ensure that people don’t get bored with your survey and rush through it.

 • Use pre-written templates: Survey templates allow your business to leverage expert-written surveys.
 With these, you’ll be able to access high-quality results with ease.

 You need to conduct statistical analysis to get to the heart of your data.
-Calculating statistical significance is a major part of this, helping to guide you toward meaningful results.
-Especially when managing any form of data collection that could have results that impact the direction your business takes, it’s always a good idea to be certain.
+Calculating statistical significance is a major part of this, helping to guide you towards meaningful results.
+It’s always a good idea to be certain, especially when managing any form of data collection that could have results affecting the direction that your business takes.

-With SurveyMonkey, your business can access leading tools, expert-built templates, and other solutions, and a powerful survey panel that will get reliable, high-quality results.
+With SurveyMonkey, your business can access leading tools, expert-built templates and other solutions as well as a powerful survey panel that will provide reliable, high-quality results.

-Collate, analyze, and draw meaning from your data faster with SurveyMonkey.
-Get started today to welcome meaningful results into your business.
+Collate, analyse and draw meaning from your data faster with SurveyMonkey.
+Get started today to integrate meaningful results into your business.